 The information you provide via our website or via email will be held by The IT Service Ltd – the “Data controller” under the GDPR and related data protection legislation.
 If you want to get in touch with us, you can do so at any time either through the contact forms on this site, or by emailing firstname.lastname@example.org.

-What’s your data used for?
+What’s your data used for, and for how long?

 We process the data you provide in a number of ways, depending on where you provide it to us: